g-ser/wavelength-assignment/README.md

 We also have to pick some lightpaths.
 See the table below for the chosen lightpaths (no particular reason for choosing the ones shown bellow).

- No. of lightpath |   Source Node  | Destination Node
+ No. of lightpath |   Source node  | Destination node
  -----------------|----------------|------------------
  1                |9               |11
  2                |11              |6